udexon/Phoshell/README.md

+## 2.4 Simplifying React Redux Augmented Reality Programming (Jitsi Meet)

+Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.

+1. Can code be made simpler at the same time?

+2. Another misconception: GUI and CLI are unrelated.
+However GUI is related to graph structure, and therefore Reverse Polish Notation.

+3. Compare Smashlet to Redux, both in footprint and architecture.

+Jitsi Meet is field tested, large scale, 100 mb in zip size ... one of the biggest project of any kind, Redux , besides libreoffice.
+Merge all apps with Phoshell?
+With all platform module: web, Android, iOS.
+Active developments, how many commits per week, consistently?

 ## 3. Blindspots of Programmers

 baby elephant syndrome A term of art for hopeless helplessness learned in childhood, which becomes hard-wired in a person’s psyche as he or she develops and matures.